• Home

 As you exchange rings I ask you to repeat the legal sentence after me (see below)

-“I call upon, the people here present, to witness, that I, Person one full name, take you, Person two full name, to be my lawful wedded wife/husband/partner in marriage'“
+“I call upon, the people here present, to witness, that I, person one full name, take you, person two full name, to be my lawful wedded wife/husband/partner in marriage'“

 - Big kisses!
 No tongue lol

-Please leave the tongue in the cave, your nana’s in the front row
+Please leave the tongue in the cave…or not…

 - You’re married!
 Yay!
 Now we go over to signing table...